 - Antero ESD (Antero 840CN03): With unprecedented strength, this high-performance PEKK-based electrostatic discharge thermoplastic can resist heat and chemicals with ease.
 As a light-weight alternative to metal, this material still packs a punch by producing highly-customizable and ultra-low gassing parts.
 Ideal for production parts and prototyping electronics.

 - VeroUltraClear: This transparent PolyJet digital material combines clarity, strength and impact resistance to simulate polymethyl methacrylate (PMMA), also know as acrylic, to achieve 86% light transmission.
 This addition to the Vero line brings a new level of clarity and less yellow tent to finished products.

 Printer: J835/J850 Exclusive

 - DraftGrey: Print twice as fast as the High Speed mode with this new PolyJet DraftGrey material.
-The J835 and J850 printers offer a Super High Speed print mode that is made possible exclusively with DraftGrey making them the fastest time-to-part printer available.
+The J-Series of printers offer a Super High Speed print mode that is made possible exclusively with DraftGrey making them the fastest time-to-part printer available.
 Concept models with this material will have medium opacity and a smooth finish.